 Suppose your child enjoys trivia quizzes, competitions, and game shows.
 In that case, there is a good chance they will excel at Matchwits, and it will provide them an excellent opportunity to practice thinking under pressure.

-The Vanguard School’s Mentor Club is an excellent way for students to get the additional guidance they need to excel in their studies and succeed in school.
-In the Mentor Club, students in grades 4-8 are matched up with older mentors in grades 8-12.
+The Vanguard School’s Mentor Club, students in grades 4-8 are matched up with older mentors in grades 8-12.
+Mentor Club is an excellent way for the older, mentoring students to experience one-on-one tutoring and mentorship, and for the younger, mentee students to get the additional guidance they need to excel in their studies and succeed in school.

-The Vanguard School has rigorous qualification standards for its mentors, and only students proven to have excellent character, stellar academics, and glowing teacher references are allowed to be mentors.
-This ensures students get matched up with a mentor who is a shining example and an excellent role model for them.
+The Vanguard School has rigorous qualification standards for its mentors, and only students proven to have excellent character, stellar academics, and glowing teacher references are allowed to be mentors This ensures that our younger students get matched up with a mentor who is a shining example and an excellent role model for them.

-Junior High and High School Students are given the opportunity to create and lead after-school clubs for their peers during a non-COVID year.
+Junior high and high school Students are given the opportunity to create and lead after-school clubs for their peers.
 Examples of past student-organized clubs include recycling club, chess club, table tennis, and many more!

 National Honor Society

-For overachievers with a strong dedication to excellence, the National Honor Society is the place where good students become great.
+For students with a strong dedication to excellence, the National Honor Society is the place where good students become great.